appendjeff/pianobar-client/README.md

 pip install flask
 ```

-Then get [Pillow] from this source:
+(Optional - for cool dynamic theme) Then get [Pillow] from this source:
 https://pillow.readthedocs.org/en/3.0.0/installation.html

 Clone this repo to where it will be stored.
 On ubuntu I store it in ~/src